This post may contain affiliate links. Read my full disclosure policy.

 - 1 tsp sugar

-- 1 Red Bell pepper -sliced into strips
+- 1 Red Bell pepper -sliced into thin strips

 - generous handful of fresh basil and mint leaves (Thai basil is great here)

-- 1 tablespoon fish sauce (or make vegan fish sauce…see below)
+- 1 tablespoon fish sauce (or sub soy sauce, or make vegan fish sauce)

 - 1 red chile- medium spicy

 Make the marinade: Chop lemongrass into thin slices and place in a food processor and pulse repeatedly until very finely chopped.
 Add the remaining ingredients- shallot, garlic, salt, sugar, five spice, and pulse until very finely chopped, add the oil and pulse to create a paste.